guillermo-carrasco/BestPracticesWorkshop/README.md

 In order to have an homogeneous-looking code, we will follow some simple naming
 conventions:
 * _Package and Module Names_: Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.
-Python packages should also have short, all-lowercase names, although the use of underscores is discouraged.
 Since module names are mapped to file names, and some file systems are case insensitive and truncate long names, it is important that module names be chosen to be fairly short.
 * _Class names_: Class names should normally use the CapWords convention.
 * _Exception names_: Because exceptions should be classes, the class naming convention applies here.